-In the context of the growing role of the Europe - Caucasus - Asia corridor, the importance of the Turkmenbashi Sea Port has also been significantly increasing.
-Therefore, it is planned to launch the construction of additional berthing and ship repair facilities, and create a logistics center.
+It is planned to launch the construction of additional berthing and ship repair facilities, and create a logistics centre.
 Furthermore, oil carriers, Ro-Pax and passenger ships will be purchased.
 The port of Turkmenbashi intends to develop into the largest port in the Caspian basin.
+Establishment of a competitive maritime fleet in line with the international standards is meant to strengthen the position of Turkmenistan in international transport.